 Ultimately, the decision between a condo and a penthouse hinges on personal preferences regarding lifestyle, financial capacity, and willingness to engage in maintenance activities.

-At Sishodia PLLC, we put an effort into ensuring our clients understand their rights and empowering them by providing options.
-Our experienced New York City real estate attorneys conduct thorough due diligence on the building and property so that purchasers can make a well-informed decision when buying a property.
+At Sishodia PLLC, we put effort into ensuring our clients understand their rights and empowering them by providing options.
+Our experienced New York City real estate attorneys can conduct thorough due diligence on the building and property so that purchasers can make a well-informed decision when buying a property.
 We deliver quality legal services to our clients that will allow them to meet their real estate goals.
 Contact us today at (833) 616-4646 to schedule a consultation.